SupurCalvinHiggins/chess-tournament-lib/README.md

 # chess-tournament-lib

-Some utilities for a simple custom chess engine tournament with the python-chess package.
+Some utilities for a simple custom chess engine tournament with the `chess` package.

 ## Overview